IMPranshu/IMPranshu.github.io/_posts/2021-11-28-Introduction.md

 ## Why this Blog?

 As I am learning DevOps I found that there is no guide in the internet on how to make it big in DevOps.
 I mean there are roadmaps but nobody is saying out loud that these roadmaps helped them.
-So I thought of trying to follow the roadmap and document where ever it takes me.
+So I thought of trying to follow the roadmap and document the whole journey where ever it takes me.